 As scary as it sounds it was actually a lot of fun!
 I was one of the few people from the group who managed to stay on the raft for the entire trip, so I guess I must have held on tight.

 You can do rafting almost anywhere in the world, but rafting in Huasteca Potosina is one of a kind due to its turquoise water.
 My photos aren’t saturated or edited in a special way: the water was really THAT turquoise due to the presence of mineral rocks.
 We had time to enjoy the scenery and swim in this stunning river.

-Our trip ended with delicious food containing northern tortilllas (which are different than regular corn tortillas as the masa includes butter) and huitlacoche – black mushroom that grows on corn.
+Our trip ended with delicious food containing northern tortillas (which are different than regular corn tortillas as the masa includes butter) and huitlacoche – a black mushroom that grows on corn.
 Yummy!

 Safety alert in San Luis Potosi

 When looking for a hotel option in Ciudad Valles, Tripadvisor showed me a travel warning stating: You should defer non-essential travel to the state of San Luis Potosi, except the city of San Luis Potosi, where you should exercise caution.
 I’m not sure why this alert popped up as the place is safe and I never felt in any danger whatsoever.
 Please ignore it and enjoy the area!

 - Ecotourism activities center around the town of Ciudad Valles, 256 km east of San Luis Potosi, which is nestled into the Sierra Madre Oriental.
 The easiest way to get there is to drive up north from Mexico City (approx. 7-9 hour drive).

 - The road through Sierra Gorda is spectacular, but not easy to drive as there are many turns and you might get dizzy.
 Driving at night isn’t recommended.

 - If you don’t want to rent a car you can hop on a bus in Mexico City called Turistar Ejecutivo leaving from station Autobuses Norte.